What is a Carbon Monoxide Leak Detector (in 2025)

 How Often Should I Test or Calibrate my Carbon Monoxide Leak Detector?

-You should bump test before using the Carbon Monoxide leak detector.
+You should do a bump test before using the carbon monoxide leak detector.
 Calibration should be performed between 6 to 12 months.
-Calibration can be done by our lab or you can perform the calibration yourself with our video tutorials.

 How Does a CO Leak Detector Work?